220912-jwa/p2-JDK/README.md

 # Dracula's Library
 A J.D.K.
 Project
 ## Description
-An online bookstore that sales horror books of different catagories and genres.
+Dracula's Library is a full-stack, e-commerce web application.
+The application provides functionality for users to browse horror books online, add books to their shopping cart, and checkout.
 ## 1. MVPS
   - User Can Browse Book Library
   - User Can add Books to Cart